The Barking Lot

 Worming Your Way Out of Your Psychological Aversions

-I wish I could tell you this post is about courage and how great it is to get over your fears and try something that you usually do not.
-Unfortunately, that is not the case.
+I wish I could tell you this post is about courage and how great it is to get over your fears and try something that you usually would not Unfortunately, that is not the case.

 My mother always told me that catfish was a gross species, as they tended to eat everything.
-I kind of agreed with her.
-I mean we even have a couple in our fish tank as cleaners.
-That being said, I listened to her, and never ate that type of fish in all the years of my life.
+They were the bottom feeders of the sea.
+I tended to agree with her.
+I mean, we even have a couple in our fish tank as cleaners.
+That being said, I never ate that type of fish in all the years of my life.

-Forward to today… I am married to a man who LOVES catfish.
-He orders it in the restaurants, and I try to avert my eyes and ignore my gross, though probably unfounded aversion to the beastly thing.
+Forward many years later… I am married to a man who LOVES catfish.
+Every time he orders it at a restaurant, I try to avert my eyes and ignore the slight turn of my stomach and the probable unfounded aversion to the beastly thing, that plagued me.

-My husband insists today, to buy some catfish to cook at home.
+Today, my husband insisted to buy some catfish to cook at home.
 I told him that I would not be cooking it, and if he really wanted it so badly, he could just cook it himself.
-He agrees to that, and begins to thoroughly blacken his breaded catfish.
-I stare at his gourmet platter, as he, oblivious to my doubtful glances, continues to cook wtih his fantasy (and delusional) Emeril like skills.
-I however, am pretty sure that breaded anything should have a golden brown color, and not look like a lump of coal out of some bad boy’s Christmas stocking.
+He smugly and over confidently agrees to this stipulation.
+At home, he begins to thoroughly blacken his breaded catfish.
+I stare at his “gourmet platter”, as he (oblivious to my facial expressions which clearly displayed my doubt in his cooking skills), continues to cook with his fantasy (and delusional) Emeril like skills.
+I however, was pretty sure that breaded anything should have a golden brown color, and not look like a lump of coal out of some bad boy’s Christmas stocking.

-I, of course, end up cooking the rest of the catfish.
-Hubby then talks me into trying the catfish.
-As I try to be open minded about everything, and I cannot stand when others will not try my favorite Asian cuisines because “it’s weird”, I tell myself to be brave, and that there really is nothing disgusting about catfish.
+I, of course, had to salvage the rest of the dinner, and I ended up cooking the rest of the catfish.
+Hubby then talked me into trying some of the catfish.
+I do try to be open minded, so I tell myself to be brave, and that there really is nothing disgusting about catfish.
+Any aversion to it was just in my mind, and it probably was delicious.

 Sitting down to dinner I poise my fork over the GOLDEN BROWN fillet (yes I refused to eat hubby’s BURNED fish), and I take a cautious bite.